TITLE 89: SOCIAL SERVICES

 b) Primary and Secondary Sources of Recipient Identification

 1) The primary source of recipient identification shall be the Surveillance and Utilization Review Subsystem (SURS) of the Medicaid Management Information System (MMIS).
-On a quarterly basis, SURS analyzes the entire Medicaid population, determines medical usage per recipient and will identify recipients with usages in excess of the quarterly established norm of recipients in the same category of assistance and like demographic areas.
+On an ongoing basis, SURS analyzes the Medicaid population, determines medical usage per recipient and will identify recipients with usages in excess of the established norm of recipients in the same category of assistance and like demographic areas.

 2) Secondary sources of identification shall be incoming referrals, such as referrals from medical providers, law enforcement officials or members of the general public.
 All referrals shall be reviewed and analyzed.
 Recipients found to have loaned or altered their medical cards for the purpose of obtaining medical benefits for which they or other persons are not legitimately entitled; falsely represented medical coverage; found in possession of blank or forged prescription pads; or who knowingly assisted providers in rendering excessive services or defrauding the Medical Assistance Program shall be restricted.

-c) Once a recipient is identified, medical usage based on diagnoses and/or medical condition for the nine months preceding identification shall be reviewed.
-Medical Assistance Consultants, licensed physicians and/or pharmacologists will determine if the recipient should be restricted due to the medical services received being not medically necessary.
-The Department shall initially designate, without regard to choice, a Primary Care Provider and/or Primary Care Pharmacy.
+c) Once a recipient is identified, medical usage based on diagnoses and/or medical condition for the preceding 24 months shall be reviewed.
+Medical Assistance Consultants and licensed individual practitioners and/or pharmacists will determine if the recipient should be restricted due to the medical services received being not medically necessary.
+The Department shall initially designate, without regard to choice, a primary provider type or types (type).
 The Department's designation shall remain in effect for the entire period of the restriction unless the recipient changes this designation pursuant to subsection (f) of this Section.
 Each recipient to be restricted will be notified in writing.
 This notice will also contain a statement relating to the medical necessity of services consistent with the findings of the professional consultants; a statement advising the recipient of his or her right to appeal; and a toll-free number to call for information.

-1) The Department will select one provider and/or one pharmacy in reasonable geographical proximity to the recipient's home to serve as the recipient's Primary Care Provider and/or Primary Care Pharmacy.
+1) The Department will select the applicable primary provider type in reasonable geographical proximity to the recipient's home to serve as the recipient's primary provider type.

 e) Types of Services Provided or Authorized